Is MegaSporeBiotic Safe?

 You may be surprised to learn that the majority of probiotic manufacturers never conduct safety or efficacy studies on their probiotics, let alone human clinical trials.
 Microbiome Labs, maker of MegaSporeBiotic is different.
 So far, they have completed 14 studies on their proprietary spore blend indicating its safety and efficacy in numerous health conditions.
 When I worked in the pharmaceutical industry, I helped conduct human clinical trials and I can attest to the immense cost, resources and time it takes to properly conduct these studies.

-For over a decade, MegaSporeBiotic has been the probiotic of choice of more than 20,000 medical doctors, naturopaths, registered nurses, health coaches and other healthcare practitioners.
+For over a decade, MegaSporeBiotic probiotic has been the probiotic of choice of more than 30,000 medical doctors, naturopaths, registered nurses, health coaches and other healthcare practitioners.
 MegaSporeBiotic is also the top selling probiotic at FullScript.com, the leading holistic prescription filler.
+In the following five sections, you’ll see why this product is so widely prescribed and trusted.

-Bacillus Spores are Natural Residents of the Gut
+Bacillus Spores are Natural Residents of the Human Gut

 Bacillus are a type of spore-forming bacteria and many Bacillus species are a natural part of your gut microbiome.
 Microbiome Labs has carefully selected the exact species of Bacillus from healthy human GI systems.
 These Bacillus species provide benefits to their human host, as demonstrated by their clinical studies.